 - Colors: Berlin Grey, Ice Blue, Milan Black

 Now we have agreed that the Note 6 is a pretty good and solid smartphone, especially when you compare it to last year’s Note 5, but one area that Infinix failed to put proper attention to, is on the design of this smartphone.

 I mean, it’s not bad though, but it doesn’t pretty much look like a phone that was released in the middle of 2019.

 See I’m not asking for a premium glass body design or an under-display fingerprint reader and all that, no I’m not asking for all those, but what I’m saying is this; just take a good look at the front of the infinix Note 6, can you see those giant bezels up and down the display?
 Now that’s what I’m talking about.

-Although, the bezels have been trimmed down compared to what we had on the Note 5 last year, in fact when comparing both phones in terms of their overall sizes, the 6 takes the crown here, because no.1, it is shorter at 154.2mm vs the 158mm on the Note 5, secondly, it is a tad bit narrower at 74.5mm vs 75mm on the 5, you might not even the width differences when just staring at them from a distance, but you’re definitely gonna feel it when you hold both phones in your hands, and then lastly, it is even thinner(slimmer) at 7.7mm vs 8.4mm we had on the Note 5.
+Although, the bezels have been trimmed down compared to what we had on the Note 5 last year, in fact when comparing both phones in terms of their overall sizes, the 6 takes the crown here, because first of all, it is shorter at 154.2mm vs the 158mm on the Note 5, secondly, it is a tad bit narrower at 74.5mm vs 75mm on the 5, you might not even notice the width differences when just staring at them from a distance, but you’re definitely gonna feel it when you hold both phones in your hands, and then lastly, it is even thinner(slimmer) at 7.7mm vs 8.4mm we had on the Note 5.